 “A Stronger Kyoto Treaty”

 In 2007, presidential hopeful Richardson told the Asia Society, “I would advocate, immediately upon becoming president, reconvening the Kyoto nations, scrapping the treaty and bringing forth a stronger one because we’ve lost six years.”
-Tony Blair’s socialist government found European nations would see their electric bills increase 26 percent, hundreds of thousands of lost jobs, and an overall economic contraction of 1-3 percent of GDP.
+The International Council for Capital Formation found that European nations would see their electric bills increase 26 percent, hundreds of thousands of lost jobs, and an overall economic contraction of 1-3 percent of GDP.
 Americans could expect to lose 1.1 million jobs and $338 billion annually for several years – and this for complying with the weaker Kyoto.
 A stronger version, in this economy, would likely trigger a second Great Depression.

 As during the last Great Depression, Richardson may contract trade in the midst of an economic downturn.
 Although he supported NAFTA and has discussed broadening trade, he made disturbing proposals on the campaign trail.
 He told the AFL-CIO in 2007: